 Replace this question with literally any massive incompatibility (“she wants to open our relationship but I’m staunchly monogamous,” “they insist I convert to their religion if we’re going to be together, but I’m a happy atheist,” “he’s a right-winger with neo-Nazi sympathies, and I’m a feminist,”) and the answer is the same.
 If there is a way for two people with such opposing core values or needs to be together happily… well, I don’t know what it is.

 Contrast these with something like this: “we’re really frustrating each other because we’re having to adjust to each other’s way of living.
 But we both really want a happy, harmonious household where we both feel at home.”
 Or “we both definitely want an open relationship, but we keep getting smacked in the face with insecurities and fears we didn’t know we had.”

 The specifics will be different in each case, of course.
 But what it boils down to, for me, is whether or not you’re ultimately, when push comes to shove, on the same side.
 Because your partner should be your teammate, not your enemy, even in situations of conflict.

 Kinky item of the day: Under-bed restraints, which are currently 30% off at Lovehoney.
 Perfect for that classic “spread-eagle” position – and, since they fasten only with velcro, they’re quick release and great for beginners.

-Note: this post was not sponsored.
-An affiliate link is included above and if you buy from it, I may make a small commission.
-Opinions are, and will always be, my own.
+Affiliate links are included above and if you buy from them I make a small commission.